By William Van Zyl (published 9 June 2024)

 Once the gold reached the perfect consistency, he skimmed off all the impurities from the top layer.
 He then carefully poured the molten gold into a large flat pan; the liquid metal shimmered with an almost otherworldly brilliance.
 He set the heavy pan aside, allowing the gold to cool and solidify into a gleaming sheet.
 As he waited, the goldsmith’s thoughts wandered to the sacred task of creating the lid for the Ark of the Covenant.
 He checked the instructions and the measurements.

-After the cooling process, he lifted the solidified gold sheet and placed it on the wooden box, which still lacked a lid.
-He hammered the remaining gold sheets into a thin, flexible veneer following meticulous instructions.
+After cooling, he lifted the solidified gold sheet and placed it on the wooden box, which still lacked a lid.
+Following meticulous instructions, he hammered the remaining gold sheets into a thin, flexible veneer.
 The Ark was now fully adorned with a breathtaking layer of gold.

 The goldsmith hammers the thin layer of gold into a large sheet of gold in preparation to cover the sacred ‘box.’